Course Outline

 Understanding the format of a quantitative journal article

-Gathering and preparing useful data
+Gathering and preparing analytical data sets

 Descriptive statistics (mean, median, standard deviation, interquartile range, bar charts, pie charts, histograms, scatterplots etc)